venkateshmaisur/commands/storagehandler/hive.md

 Please find the below steps to encrypt the password.
 A complete set of logs are available in "815610_encrypt_password_Workaround.txt".

-Step 1: Cloudera Manager -> Services -> Hive on Tez -> Configuration -> and then search for property "GENERATE_JCEKS_PASSWORD", if the option is checked, please uncheck the same and restart HiveServer2.
+Step 1: `Cloudera Manager -> Services -> Hive on Tez -> Configuration` -> and then search for property `"GENERATE_JCEKS_PASSWORD"`, if the option is checked, please uncheck the same and restart HiveServer2.

 Step 2: Please check the "Securing Password" section of the below URL, where you can encrypt the password using the below steps https://cwiki.apache.org/confluence/display/Hive/JDBC+Storage+Handler

-You may have to run the below query as HDFS user and make sure the path "/tmp/test.jceks" has enough permission for the user who is accessing it. hadoop credential create host1.password -provider jceks:///tmp/test.jceks -v <password>
+You may have to run the below query as HDFS user and make sure the path "/tmp/test.jceks" has enough permission for the user who is accessing it.
+`hadoop credential create host1.password -provider jceks:///tmp/test.jceks -v <password>`

 Step 3: Create a table with the exact schema to sys.dbs